 Step 4 — Position the Bed and Prepare the Ground Below

 Choose a spot that receives at least 6 to 8 hours of direct sunlight each day.
 Most vegetables need this to produce well.
-Morning sun with some afternoon shade is fine for leafy greens, but tomatoes, peppers, and beans want full sun all day.
+Morning sun with some afternoon shade works for leafy greens, but tomatoes, peppers, and beans want full sun.

 Place the frame over the cardboard, press it down lightly to seat it, and check that it’s reasonably level before filling.